 Tick borne encephalitis vaccination

-Tick Borne Encephalitis is a viral infection that is spread via the bites of ticks.
-The disease can cause inflammation of the brain which can result in permanent brain damage and death.
+Tick Borne Encephalitis (TBE) is a viral illness spread by the bites of infected ticks.
+This disease can cause serious complications, including brain inflammation, which may result in permanent brain damage or even death.
+Although no cure exists for TBE, vaccination offers essential protection for those travelling to areas where the virus is prevalent.

 Availability